satyabratasaha-me/SpecflowSetups/Specflow3.MsTest/README.md

-**Motivation**
+# Specflow3 + MsTest

- Documentation for reference in future with the setups to integrate Specflow 3 with MSTest.
+> Documentation for reference in future with the setups to integrate Specflow 3 with MSTest.

 **Libraries Used**